The High Price of Cheap Engineering

 Both companies need to decide whether to invest in an experienced, highly qualified Senior Engineer with a successful track record.
-Or whether they hire a hard-working newly-graduated computer science student who is passionate about getting his start in the tech world, but who has no practical experience.
+If not that, they could hire a hard-working newly-graduated computer science student.

-A Senior Engineer charges several hundred per hour, while the new grad Junior Engineer, looking to get his foot in the door and excited about equity upside, will work for around $80k/year.
-In addition, the Junior Engineer is not just cheaper, but a trusted and well-liked friend of the CEO.
+A Senior Engineer charges several hundred per hour.
+The new grad Junior Engineer, looking to get his foot in the door and excited about equity upside, will work for around $80k/year.
+The Junior Engineer is not just cheaper, but a trusted and well-liked friend of the CEO.

 If you were in this situation, who would you hire?

 Company A decides to go with the Senior Engineer.

 Company B, looking to save money and extend runway a few months, goes with the Junior Engineer.

 This is a big decision that will have a significant impact on a company’s long term viability.
 It’s not just a question of “good” or “bad” code, it’s a question of architecting an appropriate foundation for the company’s core product.
 Does the engineer have the right experience, training, and skill to set the company up for long-term success?

 How cheap engineering up front leads to chaos later

 Although many CEOs convince themselves that early code “is just a stopgap” that they “can fix down the road” because right now they “just need to ship”, the truth is that early architecture is going to be with the company until it starts over or falls flat.